-- If the declared accessibility of M is public, the accessibility domain of M is the accessibility domain of T. - If the declared accessibility of M is protected internal, let D be the union of the program text of P and the program text of any type derived from T, which is declared outside P. The accessibility domain of M is the intersection of the accessibility domain of T with D. - If the declared accessibility of M is protected, let D be the union of the program text of Tand the program text of any type derived from T. The accessibility domain of M is the intersection of the accessibility domain of T with D. - If the declared accessibility of M is internal, the accessibility domain of M is the intersection of the accessibility domain of T with the program text of P. - If the declared accessibility of M is private, the accessibility domain of M is the program text of T.
+- If the declared accessibility of M is public, the accessibility domain of M is the accessibility domain of T. - If the declared accessibility of M is protected internal, let D be the union of the program text of P and the program text of any type derived from T, which is declared outside P. The accessibility domain of M is the intersection of the accessibility domain of T with D. - If the declared accessibility of M is private protected, let D be the intersection of the program text of P and the program text of T and any type derived from T. The accessibility domain of M is the intersection of the accessibility domain of T with D. - If the declared accessibility of M is protected, let D be the union of the program text of Tand the program text of any type derived from T. The accessibility domain of M is the intersection of the accessibility domain of T with D. - If the declared accessibility of M is internal, the accessibility domain of M is the intersection of the accessibility domain of T with the program text of P.